coolshare/ReactReduxStarterKit/README.md

    4). master/detail layout to provide an editing environment to handle collection data (Right pane in TabA)<br />
    5). other type of UI like map<br />

- - Access store globally.
+ - <b>Access store globally</b>.
 The store static field of global class holds the reference of Redux store so that we can access the store and related method such as dispatch any where instead of pass the store down in the component hierachy.
 See code details at /services/CommunicationService.js

- - React patterns. the following patterns are used in the application
+ - <b>React patterns</b>. the following patterns are used in the application

-   1). <b>Container/Component</b>.
+   1). <u>Container/Component</u>.
 It is used under /components/Pattens: all the components are written with this pattern.<br/>
-   2). <b>State hoisting</b>: Events are changes in state.
+   2). <u>State hoisting</u>: Events are changes in state.
 Their data needs to be passed to stateful container components parents.
 Example:

 	   The event handler resides in VideoContainer and VideoComponent hoists the data entered by users to
 	   VideoContainer: